 Three primary schools in Clare will participate in this astonishing multu media project to co design a light installation.
 The event, Light Ballet, is presented as part of Brightening Air | Coiscéim Coiligh, a nationwide, ten-day season of art organised by the Arts Council, this June.
 Light Ballet will transform the skies and surrounding landscape of eight counties with a light installation floating down the River Shannon over eight days and taking in skies of Westmeath and Roscommon in its path.
 Created by Irish light artist Mick Murray, from Offaly, and lighting designer Matthew Cregan, Light Ballet will be visible (June 13-20) for up to seven kilometres into the sky and covering almost two hundred kilometres of land.
 This installation will be accompanied by a newly composed soundscape by David Kitt.

-Artists who have recently received awards on our 2020-2021 Artists in Schools Residency programme include Shona MacGillivray, Ruth Wood, Ruth Marshall, John Lillis, David O Rourke, Ana Colomer, Jenny Bassett, Slavek Kwi and Dee Deegan.
+Artists who received awards on our 2020-2021 Artists in Schools Residency programme include Shona MacGillivray, Nalthalie el Baba, Ruth Marshall, Ruth Wood, John Lillis, David O Rourke, Ana Colomer, Jenny Bassett, Slavek Kwi and Dee Deegan.